Benjas333/sudachi-wasm333/README.md

 # sudachi-wasm333

-> Updated WebAssembly distribution of [sudachi.rs](https://github.com/WorksApplications/sudachi.rs).
+> Updated WebAssembly distribution of [sudachi.rs].

 This distribution supports both of browser and Node.js.